-What is Conversion Rate Optimization (CRO)?
-A Beginner’s Guide
+Conversion Rate Optimization (CRO): How To Get Started

 Most CRO changes are not one and done.
 You will want to measure your adjustments against different components to see which ones truly move the needle.

-For example, you may test one call-to-action versus another to see which performs better (i.e. has a higher conversion rate).
+For example, you may test one call-to-action versus another to see which performs better (i.e., has a higher conversion rate).

+It may be tempting to skip this step, but don’t – that can lead to false positives.

+Let’s say, for example, you changed your CTA like we just described, but you also changed your product descriptions.
+Which one do you attribute your sales increase to?
+A/B testing lets you know.

 Measurement

-Use analytics software (such as Google Analytics) to measure the success of your campaigns.
+Use analytics software (like Google Analytics) to measure the success of your campaigns.

 Create goals to track conversions and then calculate your conversion rate by comparing this to your total traffic numbers.